Maui A oil rig platform. Photo courtesy of Maui field operator Shell Todd Oil Services.

 Students can complete a Postgraduate Diploma in Science or Master of Science (MSc) in Petroleum Geoscience, which take one or two years respectively.

 Graduates of the programme will have extensive knowledge of the latest techniques used in hydrocarbon exploration.
 They will also have first hand experience in working with the petroleum industry.

-Prospective students must also obtain a recommendation from a potential project supervisor before enrolment.
-All candidates are subject to approval by the Convenor of the Geology/Earth Sciences Board of Studies.
+Prospective students must also obtain a recommendation by a potential project supervisor before enrolment.
+All entries are subject to approval by the Convenor of the Geophysics/Earth Sciences Board of Studies.

 - PGEO 401 - Basin Analysis

 - ESCI 403 - Stratigraphy and Sedimentology

 - ESCI 411 - Exploration Geophysics

 - 15 additional points from a course approved by the Programme Director